 - Organizing, together with the Ministry of Foreign and European Affairs, a series of peer-to-peer seminars in which Croatia's EU negotiating team shares advice with prospective negotiators from other countries in the region aspiring to EU membership.

 - Helping the Ministry of Veterans Affairs to prepare a new law to address the needs of sexual violence victims during the Homeland War

 - Working with a leading women's NGOs to provide psychosocial treatment and counselling for a first group of 20 survivors of wartime sexual violence from Vukovar.

 - In the cooperation with the Ministry of Regional Development and EU funds working in Croatia's less developed areas to generate at least 54 projects eligible for EU funds by October 2014.

 - Preserving and strengthening Croatian 19 national and nature parks – national protected areas by improving their financial management, infrastructure, enhancing visitors experience and promoting energy efficiency.

 Who are the decision makers?

-UNDP Croatia is managed by the UNDP Resident Representative and UNDP Deputy Resident Representative, who are responsible for ensuring the effective day-to-day management of UNDP Country Office and assume overall responsibility for the UNDP programme and operations to ensure coherence and strategic direction of UNDP activities.
+In line with the changed character of the UNDP presence in Croatia, and with the cessation of international representation by a UN Resident Coordinator and UNDP Resident Representative, the Head of the UNDP Project Management Office is accountable to the Assistant Administrator and Director of the Regional Bureau for Europe and the Commonwealth of Independent States, for ensuring the effective day-to-day management of UNDP Croatia team and assuming overall responsibility for the UNDP programme and operations to ensure coherence and strategic direction of UNDP activities.

-UNDP works in close collaboration with the Government of Croatia through the Ministry of Regional Development and EU Funds and other key Ministries, Departments and Agencies.
+UNDP works in close collaboration with the Government of Croatia through the key Ministries, Departments and Agencies.
 The implementation of UNDP programme activities are carried out by Implementing Partners as appropriate, including national and local Government partners and civil society actors.